psanse/BitGraph/bitscan/README.md

 - [A new combinatorial branch-and-bound algorithm for the Knapsack Problem with Conflicts, 2021](https://www.sciencedirect.com/science/article/pii/S0377221720306342).
 - [A branch-and-cut algorithm for the Edge Interdiction Clique Problem, 2021](https://www.sciencedirect.com/science/article/pii/S0377221721000606).

 BITSCAN has been tested in LINUX and Windows OS.
-Please note that 64-bit configurations are required.

 The library currently offers the following types for bitstrings

 - `bitblock`: Wrapper for bit manipulation of 64-bit numbers (*lsb*, *msb*, *popcount* etc.).
 - `simple_bitarray`: Extends bit manipulation to bit arrays
 - `bitarray`: Main type for standard bit manipulation.
 Uses compiler intrinsics (or assembler equivalents) enhancements.
-- `watched_bitarray`: Extends the bitarray type for populations with low density, but not sparse.
+- `watched_bitarray`: Extends the bitarray type for set populations with low density, but not sparse.
 Empty bit blocks are still stored in full, but two pointers (aka sentinels) which point (alias *watch*) the highest and lowest empty blocks respectively, determine the range of useful bitmasks.
 - `simple_sparse_bitarray`: General operations for sparse bit arrays.
 - `sparse_bitarray`: Main type for efficient sparse bit arrays.
 Uses compiler intrinsics (or assembler equivalents) enhancements.